-MAXIMUM CONTAMINANT LEVEL GOAL (MCLG)

-The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs are set by the EPA.
+MAXIMUM CONTAMINANT LEVEL GOAL (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.

+MCLGs are set by the U.S. Environmental Protection Agency.
-MAXIMUM RESIDUAL DISINFECTANT LEVEL (MRDL)

-The highest level of a disinfectant allowed in drinking water.
+MAXIMUM RESIDUAL DISINFECTANT LEVEL (MRDL): The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

-MAXIMUM RESIDUAL DISINFECTANT LEVEL GOAL (MRDLG)

-The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs are set by the EPA and do not reflect the benefits of the use of disinfectants to control microbial contaminants.
+MAXIMUM RESIDUAL DISINFECTANT LEVEL GOAL (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.